marwahsonal0-bot/sql_retail_sales/README.md

 All enhancements and customizations were implemented independently for learning purposes.

 ## Author - Sonal Marwah
-Aspiring Data Analyst | SQL Enthusiast
+Aspiring Data Analyst | Skilled in SQL, Python, and Power BI

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
 If you have any questions, feedback, or would like to collaborate, feel free to get in touch!